 Many people feel alone and emotionally isolated, especially the unemployed, people with disabilities, children and the elderly.
 They remain on the fringes of a culture that doesn't know how to fit them into its central logic of power and affluence, no money can be made out of curing their isolation.
 They like so many people who our society considers useless, have creative talents and abilities that they could contribute to us all, what are we losing from our current attitudes?

-Generally we don't structure human effort productively, because we don't have a positive philosophical system which our actions are contributing to sustain.
+Generally, we don't structure human effort productively, because we don't have a positive philosophical system which our actions are contributing to sustaining.
 We waste the energies of people working in factories producing endless plastic crap to be thrown away, whilst there is so much positive action that goes undone.

-It seems obvious that there is something wrong with the ethical foundations on which our society rests, and for those not misled by dogma it is clear that we need more compassion in our world.
+It seems obvious that there is something wrong with the ethical foundations on which our society rests, and for those not misled by dogma, it is clear that the place to start is that we need more compassion in our world.